lengfeld/repoload/README.md

 ## Installation

-The python script `repoload.py` is self contained.
+The installation of `repoload` is possible over PyPI or by directly using the python script.

+PyPI:

+    $ python3 -m pip install --user repoload

+To manually install the self contained `repoload.py` python script.
 Just drop the file in a folder that your environment variable `PATH` references.

 Example:

     $ mkdir -p ~/bin
-    $ cp repoload.py ~/bin/repoload
+    $ cp repoload/repoload.py ~/bin/repoload
     $ echo 'export PATH=$PATH:$HOME/bin' >> ~/.bashrc
     $ chmod +x ~/bin/repoload  # ensure that the script is executeable